Richard John Uniacke: Catholic emancipation

 Uniacke took up the cause of religious reform in Protestant-dominated Nova Scotia.
 In 1783 he redrafted a bill passed by the Nova Scotia House of Assembly to repeal the law passed in 1758 that had proscribed Catholics.
 The bill had been struck down by the British government.
 Uniacke's redraft was confirmed thus allowing Catholics to own land, build churches and hire priests.
 In 1786 Uniacke was one of the founding members of the Charitable Irish Society of Halifax; established to assist needy Irish regardless of whether they were Protestant or Catholic.
 In subsequent years Uniacke put forward additional amendments to laws which allowed Catholics to establish schools and to vote in elections.
 His efforts to bring about complete emancipation of Catholics continued until success was achieved through the Roman Catholic Relief Act 1829.

-Abolition of Slavery
+Abolition of slavery

 While many blacks who arrived in Nova Scotia during the American Revolution were free, others were not.
 Black slaves also arrived in Nova Scotia as the property of White American Loyalists.
 In 1772, prior to the American Revolution, Britain outlawed the slave trade in the British Isles followed by the Knight v.
 Wedderburn decision in Scotland in 1778.
 This decision, in turn, influenced the colony of Nova Scotia.
-Led by Uniacke, in 1787, 1789 and again on January 11, 1808 the Nova Scotian legislature refused to legalize slavery.
+Led by Uniacke, in 1787, 1789 and again on January 11, 1808, the Nova Scotian legislature refused to legalize slavery.
 Uniacke defeated the efforts of James De Lancey to have slavery legally recognized in Nova Scotia.
-(The Slave Trade Act outlawed the slave trade in the British Empire in 1807 and the Slavery Abolition Act of 1833 outlawed slavery altogether.)
+(The Slave Trade Act 1807 outlawed the slave trade in the British Empire and the Slavery Abolition Act 1833 outlawed slavery altogether.)